fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 ## Random Numbers

 Some games take advantage of random numbers to make things different each time you play them.
-Some games are different each time because of how the player chooses different options each time they play, like in chess, but sometimes its nice to add a little bit of chance!
+Some games are different each time because of how the player chooses different options each time they play, like in chess, but sometimes it's nice to add a little bit of chance!
 You can also use random numbers to draw things in more interesting ways.

 That "X" symbol is looking a little bit dull.
 Let's make it dance!
 It currently sits there at x position 65, but it would be nice if it randomly moved about across positions 64 to 66.